 The iodine given for therapy is very different from what it is given, to do the scans.
 However, a routine iodine scan is always done prior to the therapy to see the uptake of the gland to confirm hyperthyroidism

 Note: This treatment is not given to the patients who are pregnant, breastfeeding, or had radiation therapy to the neck region for any other reason such as cancers or tumors.
 After the treatment patient may present with temporary hypothyroidism up to 6 months, if this persists the physician will decide if thyroid replacement therapy is required.

-Partial or total removal of thyroid gland is known as thyroidectomy.
+Partial or total removal of the thyroid gland is known as a thyroidectomy.
 Patients who cannot tolerate iodine therapy or ATDs may opt for surgery.

 Like with any surgical procedure thyroid surgery is also associated with certain risks such as:

 - Accidental removal of parathyroid glands which may cause lifelong calcium replacement therapy